The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 Alonissos Museum of K.& A. Mavriki (GR)

-Alonissos Museum of K.& A. Mavriki in Greece plans to develop an innovative, affordable and user-friendly web platform based on interconnectivity, simplicity and knowledge transferability.
-The platform will allow small museums to create digital databases of their collections, display their work, network and get better access to funding while increasing revenue through a collective e-shop.
+Alonissos Museum of K.& A. Mavriki in Greece developed an innovative, affordable, and user-friendly web platform based on interconnectivity, simplicity and knowledge transferability.
+The platform allows small museums to create digital databases of their collections, display their work, network, and get access to funding while increasing revenue through a collective e-shop.
 For a small membership fee, museums can use DigiSmALL to register exhibits, create interpretation lines, exhibitions and online educational programmes, and open communication channels with researchers to receive advice on museological or conservation issues.
-With DigiSmALL, the Alonissos museum wants to offer a model for common possession and knowledge and infrastructure sharing.
+With DigiSmALL, the Alonissos Museum offers a model for common possession, and knowledge and infrastructure sharing.

 READ – Responsive E-Ink Adaptive Displays

-READ-Responsive E-Ink Adaptive Displays aims to revolutionise museum labelling and displays by making them inclusive, personalised and adaptable.
+READ-Responsive E-Ink Adaptive Displays revolutionised museum labeling and displays by making them inclusive, personalised, and adaptable.
 One of the fundamental values of St Ives Museum is inclusivity.
-If the interpretation of exhibits and displays is one of the first barriers in making a museum accessible to all, then the reinvention of the humble museum label is imperative.
-The responsive e-ink adaptive displays will allow increased engagement from all audiences and allow the museum to provide different perspectives, without taking up valuable space.
-The system will be agile, environmentally sustainable and have low running costs.
+If the interpretation of exhibits and displays is one of the first barriers to making a museum accessible to all, then the reinvention of the humble museum label is imperative.
+The responsive e-ink adaptive displays allow increased engagement from all audiences and allow the museum to provide different perspectives, without taking up valuable space.
+The system is agile, environmentally sustainable and has low running costs.